Frequently Asked Questions (FAQ)

 How do students print their posters?

 The home department to which the student belongs, or the student, will need to organize the printing of and payment for the poster.
 It is recommended that Scholarship & Creativity Day participants utilize SJU Duplicating Services for printing posters in color.
-The cost for a color poster (30 x 40 inches) is approximately $34.00.
 Please send the completed poster to SJU Duplicating.